Frequently Asked Questions

 +

 If any verification proof fails (hash mismatch, schema error, custom check failure), the escrow automatically refunds the buyer.
 The provider's reputation score is updated to reflect the failed delivery.
-This protects buyers from paying for fake or low-quality work — no manual dispute needed.
+This protects buyers from paying for fake or low-quality work.
+No manual dispute needed.

 Is reputation portable across marketplaces?